GabPSS/HomeworkPlanner/README.md

 - Open source, so you can inspect the code and contribute if you feel like it

 This system was programmed in hope that it might be useful.
 It was made possible by several open-source packages whose licenses are included in the program's about screen.
 See them for any info on copyright related to the components which this project references.

+# Building & Contributing

+To build, you only need to install the [Flutter SDK](https://docs.flutter.dev/get-started/install), then clone the repo and start poking things around as you may fit.

+Contributions welcome!
+As a project, this planning system aims to be as simple as possible, but feel free to work on any features or issues you might feel increments it.

+## Historical note

+HomeworkPlanner is based on Flutter, but the project was initially developed in C#.
+As such, core classes like TaskHost were ported with code similar to the C# equivalent.
+Enums that were previously available in C# were recreated with converters added.
+If you are able to replace them with something else (since in Flutter declaring enums with values isn't as easy as in C#), feel free to do so, but this is how things are for the moment.